Quick 9: Less could lead to more for FedEx Cup playoffs

 The Dallas Morning News recently asked Lee Trevino if he would put Jordan Spieth on the Mount Rushmore of Dallas-Fort Worth golf.
 It's an interesting question because there is not much room.
 Ben Hogan, Byron Nelson and Trevino himself all but certainly take up the top three places.
 Lloyd Mangrum won 36 times on the PGA Tour.
 And Ralph Guldahl won three majors.

-But Spieth has three majors and 11 PGA Tour titles, which is already Hall of Fame worthy.
-And so Trevino had an interesting take.
+But Spieth has three majors and 11 PGA Tour titles, which is already Hall of Fame-worthy.
+So Trevino had an interesting take.

 6. In need of a little karma